FlorianB-DE/dpm/README.md

 [![Build](https://github.com/FlorianB-DE/dpm/actions/workflows/build.yml/badge.svg?branch=main&event=push)](https://github.com/FlorianB-DE/dpm/actions/workflows/build.yml)

+## !Disclaimer!

+This is a prototype and there are still issues to be ironed out!

+## Intro

 This is dpm!
 Your new way of running programs.

 DPM (Docker Package Manager) is a Rust-based command-line tool that simplifies the management of your installed programs and dependencies by allowing you to run them as Docker containers.